guidanoli/lupa-from-lua/README.md

 cmake -B $BUILDIR
 ```

-You may have to tweak `$BUILDIR/CMakeCache.txt` to correct libraries and include directories paths to be used.
+If necessary, you can tweak `$BUILDIR/CMakeCache.txt` to correct libraries and include directories paths to be used.
 Having configured the project nicely, you may build the Lua C library.

 ```sh
 cmake --build $BUILDIR